Apodini/ApodiniDemoWebService/WebService/README.md

 # ApodiniDemoWebService

-A simple example web service written in Apodini that exposes a single endpoint.
-Can used for test and demo purposes.
+A simple example web service written in Apodini.
+It is used to evaluate and test the ApodiniIoTDeploymentProvider.
+In the scope of the evaluation, it is used by the [JassDeploymentProvider](https://github.com/JASS-2021/JassDeploymentProviderValidation).